iharkatkavets/SwiftMiniZip/README.md

 # SwiftMiniZip

-This is a Swift library-wrapper around popular C [minizip](https://github.com/madler/zlib) library.
-It profides lightweight Swift API for creating `zip` archives, and extract them, list the files contained in the archive without the requirement to extract the whole arhive, extract the particular file.
-All of that works with encrypted(password protected) archives.
-Works both on Linux and macOS environments.
+This is a Swift library wrapper around the popular C [minizip](https://github.com/madler/zlib) library.
+It provides a lightweight Swift API for creating `zip` archives, extracting them, listing the files contained in an archive without the need to extract the entire archive, and extracting specific files.
+It also supports encrypted (password-protected) archives and works in both Linux and macOS environments.

 # Getting started